jhyland87/DataTables-Keep-Conditions/README.md

 });
 ```

-Initiation with the [ColVis](http://datatables.net/reference/button/colvis) button and [Scroller](https://datatables.net/extensions/scroller/) extension on an AJAX sourced table, as well as disabling un-necessary conditions.
+Initiation with the [ColVis](http://datatables.net/reference/button/colvis) button, as well as the [ColReorder](http://datatables.net/extensions/colreorder/)  and [Scroller](https://datatables.net/extensions/scroller/) extensions, on an AJAX sourced table, as well as disabling un-necessary conditions.

 ```javascript
 $('#example').DataTable({